 I’m God‘s parrot, faithful to the Catholic Magisterium.
 Rabbi Yeshua said, “He who hears you hears me, and he who rejects you rejects me, and he who rejects me rejects him who sent me” Lk 10:16.
 What I hear Rabbi Yeshua say through the Catholic Church, I also say.

 For many years I’ve had this parrot image on my main computer’s startup screen to remind me every day to serve Rabbi Yeshua as his parrot.
-With this 2016 rewrite of Second Exodus I decided to share it with my visitors.
+With this very recent rewrite of Second Exodus I decided to share it with you.